Gdeterline/Titanic_Survival_Prediction/README.md

 #### c. **Third step:** Training time <a name="step3"></a>

 Consider the time you can allocate to the training of the model: if you need fast results, you'll probably choose a quicker model -regression among others- but with lower quality results.
 If you have time, you can choose to spend time on the data preprocessing, training, etc. and expect high accuracy for your model predictions.

+**For this project, since the idea is to gain skills in data science, and therefore increase my knwoledge on different prediction models, we will go through several different prediction models that apply here.**

+<ins>Nota bene:</ins> For what is following, in every case we should do some hyperparameter tuning and some cross-validation.
+We will do these in only a few cases.
+Indeed for Logistic Regression for instance, hyperparameter tuning isn't as important as it can be for Random Forest or Decision trees.

+## 4. Prediction models <a name="prediction_models"></a>

+### a.
+Logistic Regression <a name="logistic_regression"></a>